 Sealants are most often placed in children and teenagers, since tooth decay can start soon after teeth come in.
-But adults can sometimes benefit from sealants too, because you never outgrow the risk for developing cavities
+Adults can sometimes benefit from sealants too, because you never outgrow the risk for developing cavities

 What happens during a check-up?

 What you eat and when you eat can affect their teeth.
 Try to limit snacks in between meals.
 If your child is thirsty or needs a snack, avoid cookies, candy and other sweets or sticky foods.
 Instead, offer water or healthy foods such as fruit, carrot sticks or wheat crackers.
 Save sweets for mealtime, when the mouth makes more saliva to help rinse out food particles.

 A healthy diet includes a variety of foods from each of the five food groups: grains, vegetables, fruits, dairy, and protein.
 Different foods have different benefits for your body.
 Eating a mix of healthy foods ensures that your body gets all the nutrients it needs.

 Will it hurt to go to the dentist?